percona/pmm-doc/Platform integration/advisors.md

 To see more details about the available checks and any checks that failed, click the *{{icon.checks}} Advisors* icon on the main menu.
 This icon is only available if you have enabled the Advisors options in the Advanced Settings.

-**Check results data *always* remains on the PMM Server.** It is not related to anonymous data sent for Telemetry purposes.
+**Check results data *always* remains on the PMM Server.** This is not related to anonymous data sent for Telemetry purposes.

 ## Change a check's interval
 The checks can be executed manually or automatically.
 By default, PMM runs automatic checks every 24 hours.
 To configure this interval: